Digital Marketing Marketing & Sales

 If I told you that there is a way that you could reduce the amount you’re spending on marketing and increase the number of customers you’re getting, what would you say?

-You’d probably be sceptical and to be fair, you probably should be.
+You’d probably be sceptical, and to be fair, you probably should be.
 After all, as business owners, we’re constantly being approached by ‘marketing experts’, or ‘business coaches’ that are trying to ram their services down our throats.

 They’re not necessarily ‘bad’.
 However, there are things that can be done to earn better results and get you a better ‘bang-for-your-buck’.

-The reality is, we don’t know what we don’t know.
+The reality is we don’t know what we don’t know.

 As tradespeople, we know we’re good at our trade, however, when it comes to many areas of running a business, we’ve never been taught.
-The problem with studying a trade at college is that on completion, we’re given our license and wished all the best with little to no business skills.
+The problem with studying a trade is that on completion, we’re given our license and wish all the best to those with little to no business skills.
+Sure, we can swing a hammer with the best of them, but when it comes to lodging a tax return, or marketing our business correctly, we’re none the wiser.

 It’s true that businesses need a fresh supply of new leads.
 However, you may not need as many as you think.